Sports coaches/officials coach and instruct athletes, and are the officials in charge of sporting events.

 Your best chances of getting a job are as a snowsport instructor or skydive tandem master as these roles are in demand.

-Snowsport instructor's and technicians, and skydive tandem master appear on Immigration New Zealand's immediate skill shortage list.
+Snowsport instructor's and technicians, and skydive tandem master appear on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled sports coaches/officials from overseas to work in New Zealand.

 Types of employers varied